B00347076/JSPF-Website-Submission/documentation.md

 <br>

 ### GUI
 The GUI of the game scene includes 3 elements.
-A basic 'Exit' button to return the user to the menu scene, a Scoreboard (for demonstration purpuses only, has no fuctionality) and the Day / Night control, which is covered in the 'Environment' section.
+A basic 'Exit' button to return the user to the menu scene, a Scoreboard (for demonstration purposes only, has no fuctionality) and the Day / Night control, which is covered in the 'Environment' section.

 #### Scoreboard
 ```typescript